A non-commutative algorithm for multiplying 4x4 matrices using 48 non-complex multiplications: Tensor decomposition encoding matrix product

-This last representation involves the complex number~\(I\) but it is clear that there exists at least one point in the orbit of Strassen's tensor decomposition involving only integers. \end{example} So one can consider the following question: \begin{problem} Is there a tensor decomposition in the orbit of~\(\FMMA{4}{4}{4}{48}\) introduced in~\cite{alphaevolve} that does not require complex numbers? \end{problem} We present now our main result in the following section.
+This last representation involves the complex number~\(I\) but it is clear that there exists at least one point in the orbit of Strassen's tensor decomposition involving only integers. \end{example} So one can consider the following question: \begin{problem} Is there a tensor decomposition in the orbit of~\(\FMMA{4}{4}{4}{48}\) introduced in~\cite{alphaevolve} that does not require complex numbers? \end{problem} In the following section, we describe now the experiments that allow us to find a rational point in the orbit of AlphaEvolve's~\(\FMMA{4}{4}{4}{48}\) complex tensor decomposition.